shipleyux/milestone-1/README.md

 - [License](#license)

 ## Introduction
-**Barefoot Buddy** is a static front-end website that helps people who are starting out on thier Barefoot shoe journey and helps conect them with brands and styles to suit thier needs.
+**Sober Points** is a static front-end website that helps people who are  on a journey of sobriety and want to find all the best sober resources as voted for by their peers.
 It is built using custom HTML5 and CSS3 and provides a way of demistifying barefoot shoe brands and collating different brands all in one place.

 ## Technologies Used
 - **HTML5**